-- (84) Income-Generating Real Estate Real property which is held for the purpose of generating a regular stream of income such as rentals, toll fees, user's fees and the like, as may be further defined and identified by the Securities and Exchange Commission (SEC).
-The SEC may promulgate rules to include real rights over real property, provided they generate interest or other regular payments to the Real Estate Investment Trust, as defined in The Real Estate Investment Trust (REIT) Act. - (85) Incremental Housing Sites and services approach of housing delivery whereby developed lots are allocated to individual beneficiary. - (86) Informal Settlements -- Areas that pertain to any of the following: - a.
-Residential areas where housing units have been constructed by settlers on lands which they occupy illegally; or
+(84) Income-Generating Real Estate - Real property which is held for the purpose of generating a regular stream of income such as rentals, toll fees, user's fees and the like, as may be further defined and identified by the Securities and Exchange Commission (SEC).
+The SEC may promulgate rules to include real rights over real property, provided they generate interest or other regular payments to the Real Estate Investment Trust, as defined in The Real Estate Investment Trust (REIT) Act.

+- (85) Incremental Housing Sites and services approach of housing delivery whereby developed lots are allocated to individual beneficiary. - (86) Informal Settlements -- Areas that pertain to any of the following: - Residential areas where housing units have been constructed by settlers on lands which they occupy illegally; or

 1 b.
-Unplanned settlements and areas where housing is not 2 incompliance with existing planning and building regulations.
-3 4 (87) Informal Settler Families - Individuals or households living 5 under any of the following conditions: 6 a. a lot/dwelling unit without consent of the property owner; 7 b. danger areas; 8 c. areas for government infrastructure projects; 9 d. protected/forest areas (except for indigenous peoples); 10 e.
-Areas for Priority Development as declared under 11 Proclamation No. 1967, series of 1980, if applicable; and 12 f. other government/public lands or facilities not intended for 13 human habitation.
-14 15 (88) Land Banking - The acquisition of land at values based on 16 existing use in advance of actual need to promote planned 17 development and socialized housing programs, as defined in 18 the Urban Development and Housing Act.
-19 20 (89) Land Classification - A system for determining and assigning 21 the class of the lands of the public domain into agricultural 22 lands, forest or timber lands, mineral lands, and national parks, 23 • in accordance with the 1987 Constitution.
+Unplanned settlements and areas where housing is no 2 incompliance with existing planning and building regulations.
+3 4 (87 ') Informal Settler Families - Individuals or households living 5 under any of the following conditions: 6 a. a lot/dwelling unit without consent of the property owner; 7 b. danger areas; 8 c. areas for government infrastructure projects; 9 d. protected/forest areas (except for indigenous peoples); 10 e.
+Areas for Priority Development as declared unde 11 Proclamation No. 1967, series of 1980, if applicable; and 12 f. other government/public lands or facilities not intended fo 13 human habitation.
+14 15 (88 B) Land Banking - The acquisition of land at values based or 16 existing use in advance of actual need to promote planned 17 development and socialized housing programs, as defined in 18 the Urban Development and Housing Act.
+19 20 (89) Land Classification - A system for determining and assigning 21 the class of the lands of the public domain into agricultura 22 lands, forest or timber lands, mineral lands, and national parks 23 in accordance with the 1987 Constitution.

-- (90) Land Development Land clearing and grubbing, chopping, dismantling, removal or reconstruction of structures, road construction, installation of power and water distribution system, construction of drainage and sewerage systems and other related land development and installation of community facilities/utilities. - (91) Land Readjustment A method of land development whereby a group of contiguous land parcels in an urban-fringe or in an inner city neighborhood are voluntarily brought together or shared for unified planning, servicing, and relocated with project cost and benefits equitably shared between and among landowners. - (92) Land Reclassification The process of further classifying agricultural lands of the public domain and providing for the manner of their utilization or disposition such as residential, commercial or industrial use, in accordance with Section 20 of Republic Act No. 7160 or the Local Government Code of 1991. - (93) Land Swapping The process of land acquisition, as defined in the Urban Development and Housing Act, by exchanging land for another piece of land of equal value, or for shares of stock in a government or quasi-government corporation whose book value is of equal value to the land being exchanged, for the purpose of planned and rational development and provision for socialized housing where land values are determined based on land classification, market value and assessed value taken from existing tax declarations: Provided, that more valuable lands owned by private persons may be exchanged with less valuable lands to carry out its objectives.
+(90) Land Development - Land clearing and grubbing, chopping, dismantling, removal or reconstruction of structures, road construction, installation of power and water distribution system, construction of drainage and sewerage systems and other related land development and installation of community facilities/utilities.

+(91) Land Readjustment - A method of land development whereby a group of contiguous land parcels in an urban-fringe or in an inner city neighborhood are voluntarily brought together or shared for unified planning, servicing, and relocated with project cost and benefits equitably shared between and among landowners.

+(92) Land Reclassification - The process of further classifying agricultural lands of the public domain and providing for the manner of their utilization or disposition such as residential, commercial or industrial use, in accordance with Section 20 of the Urban Development and Housing Act, by exchanging land for another piece of land of equal value, or for shares of stock in a government or quasi-government corporation whose book value is of equal value to the land being exchanged, for the purpose of planned and rational development and provision for socialized housing where land values are determined based on land classification, market value and assessed value taken from existing tax declarations: Provided, that more valuable lands owned by private persons may be exchanged with less valuable lands to carry out its objectives.